sjdavalle/pe-compass/README.md

 # pe-compass
-A Study of PE Format throuhh RUST
+A Study of PE Format through the RUST programming language.

+# To Do
+* Image Resource and its structs